As time permits a more complete telling of the history of WJMA will be added to this page. Last updated 2/16/2008

 The 2000s

 In June, 2001 a three station shuffle to allow WSIG FM in Mount Jackson, VA, and WREL FM in Lexington, VA, to increase power, WJMA FM moved to 98.9 with a new slogan of "Your Place In The Country".
-WJMA AM changed call letters WVCV AM and featured oldies and talk programs.
+WJMA AM changed call letters WVCV AM and, at the time, featured a satellite delivered oldies music and syndicated talk shows.

 In the fall of 2002, Piedmont Communications traded 98.9 to North Carolina station owner Tom Joyner for Joyner's two Culpeper, Virginia stations: WCVA AM (1490 kHz) and WCUL FM (103.1 mHz).
 At approximately the same time, Piedmont Communications purchased WLSA FM in Louisa, VA.
-On March 1, 2004 the WJMA FM programming was added to the WCUL FM tower on Clark Mountain in Culpeper County on the WCUL frequency of 103.1.
+The WLSA call letters were changed to WOJL.
+On March 1, 2004 the WJMA FM programming was added to the WCUL FM tower on Clark Mountain on the WCUL frequency of 103.1.
 At midnight on April 15, 2004 WJMA FM at 98.9 was turned off thus ending almost 33 years of an FM station licensed to Orange.
-While the studios remain in Orange the tower and city of license for WJMA are Culpeper.
+While the studios remain in Orange the city of license for WJMA is Culpeper.
 The WJMA AM call letters were abandoned when the AM station became WVCV.
-WVCV plays “standards” from a satellite delivered programming service.
-WVCV is simulcast with WCVA (1490 kHz) in Culpeper.
+WVCV and WCVA simulcast WJMA FM.
 WCVA is also a Class 4 AM station.